You're Entitled To Be Wrong

 What’s oddly interesting is that the American news media reacted to Kirk’s killing as if he was on par politically and/or culturally with others who had met the same targeted fate (e.g., U.S. President Abraham Lincoln, Archduke Franz Ferdinand, anti-colonial activist Mahatma Gandhi, U.S. President John F. Kennedy, civil rights activist Dr. Martin Luther King, Jr., musician John Lennon) – he was not.

 How Charlie Kirk was killed was gruesome.
-But that doesn’t change the fact that Kirk said, believed, and practiced a hateful ideology.
-He also used his hate to direct actions at others that caused people harm, such as his organization’s Professor Watchlist which targets university professors.
+But that doesn’t change the fact that Kirk definitely said, believed, and practiced a hateful, elitist, and uncaring ideology towards women, Black women, LGBTQ+, Black people and other Persons of Color, disabled persons, undocumented immigrants, the poor, the marginalized, senior citizens, etc. He also used his hate to direct actions at others that caused people harm, such as his organization’s Professor Watchlist which targets university professors.

-Glossing over a person’s terrible nature and hurtful actions while discussing their death is something you expect family members to do at funerals – not the news media.
+Glossing over a person’s terrible nature and hurtful actions while discussing their death is something you expect family members to do at funerals – not journalists and the news media.

 But then again, the more shocking in *how* a controversial person is killed seems to dictate the *level* and amount of sugarcoating that occurs when the news media covers the death of such a person.
-Charlie Kirk is just the latest example.
+Charlie Kirk’s death was just the latest example.

 Leave a comment